-- SIA and SIATEC implemented in C and run on 500MHz Sparc. - Run on 52 datasets $6 \le n \le 3456, 2 \le k \le 5$. - 2 minutes for SIA to process piece containing 3500 notes. - 13 minutes for SIATEC to process piece containing 2000 notes.
+- SIA and SIATEC implemented in C and run on 500MHz Spare. - Run on 52 datasets $6 \le n \le 3456, 2 \le k \le 5$. - 2 minutes for SIA to process piece containing 3500 notes. - 13 minutes for SIATEC to process piece containing 2000 notes.

-- 9. Running SIA and SIATEC on music data. - 1.
-We've implemented SIA and SIATEC in C and run the programs on 52 datasets ranging in size from 6 to 3500 datapoints and in dimensionality from 2 to 5 dimensions. - 2.
+9. Running SIA and SIATEC on music data.

+- 1. We've implemented SIA and SIATEC in C and run the programs on 52 datasets ranging in size from 6 to 3500 datapoints and in dimensionality from 2 to 5 dimensions. - 2.
 We used a 500MHz Sparc machine. - 3.
-The top graph here shows the running time of SIA on this machine for the 2dimensional datasets in the sample.
+The graph on the left here shows the running time of SIA on this machine for the 2-dimensional datasets in the sample.
 The smooth curve represents a running time of $kn^2 \log_2 n$. - 4.
-The lower graph shows the running time of SIATEC on this machine for the 2dimensional datasets in the sample.
+The graph on the right shows the running time of SIATEC on the same machine for the 2-dimensional datasets in the sample.
 In this graph, the smooth curve represents a running time of kn^3 . - 5.
 As you can see, it took less than 2 minutes for SIA to process a piece containing 3500 notes and about 13 minutes for SIATEC to process a piece containing 2000 notes.

-- Number of patterns in a dataset of size $n = 2^n$ - Number of patterns generated by $SIA < \frac{n^2}{2}$ - Experiments suggest that many interesting patterns are either equal to or derivable from the patterns generated by SIA. - BUT many of the patterns generated by SIA are not musically interesting. - Over 70000 patterns discovered for Rachmaninoff Prelude Op.3 No.2. - Probably less than 100 of these are going to be analytically interesting. - Need systems that evaluate the output of SIATEC and isolate various classes of musically significant repetitions.
+- Number of patterns in a dataset of size $n = 2^n$. - Number of patterns generated by $SIA < \frac{n^2}{2}$. - Experiments suggest that many interesting patterns are either equal to or derivable from the patterns generated by SIA. - BUT many of the patterns generated by SIA are not musically interesting: - over 70000 patterns discovered for Rachmaninoff Prelude Op.3 No.2; and - probably less than 100 of these are going to be analytically interesting. - Need systems that evaluate the output of SIATEC and isolate various classes of musically significant repetitions.

 - 1. A dataset of size n contains 2^n distinct subsets. - 2.
 The number of patterns generated by SIA is less than $\frac{n^2}{2}$. - 3.
-SIA discovers all the maximal translatable patterns in the powerset of a dataset and typically this set of maximal translatable patterns is only a tiny fraction of the patterns in the powerset of the dataset. - 4.
-Our experiments suggest that the repeated patterns that we're interested in (including many that are very hard to find using string-matching techniques) are often either equal to the maximal translatable patterns generated by SIA or straightforwardly derivable from them. - 5.
+Therefore, for all but the smallest datasets, SIA generates only a tiny fraction of all patterns in a dataset. - 4.
+Our experiments suggest that the repeated patterns that we're interested in (including many that are very hard to find using stringmatching techniques) are often either equal to the maximal translatable patterns generated by SIA or straightforwardly derivable from them. - 5.
 Nevertheless, only a very small proportion of the patterns generated by SIA would be considered musically interesting by an analyst or expert listener.
-[SEE EXAM-PLE ON SLIDE.] - 6.
+[SEE EXAMPLE ON SLIDE.] - 6.
 This means that we need to devise systems that evaluate the output of SIA and SIATEC and isolate various classes of musically interesting repetitions.